sethsot/Analysis-of-the-Indian-Startup-Ecosystem/README.md

 ## Conclusion
 Based on our Hypothesis testing and analysis, we Reject the null hypothesis since p_value is less than our significance level (0.05)
 Therefore, we conclude that
-## The sector of a start-up affects the amount of funding received’ was rejected as there is no relationship between the two.
+The sector of a start-up affects the amount of funding received’ was rejected as there is no relationship between the two.

+## Author
+Seth Opare-Twum